Joint typical periodic optimization: Statement of results

-In 1996, Hunt \& Ott \cite{HO96a, HO96b} conjectured, on the basis of numerical experiments for various parametrised families of chaotic maps $T$ and smooth functions $\phi$, that the set of parameter values for which maximizing measures are periodic has full Lebesgue measure; this conjecture has been confirmed in a number of specific settings (see \cite{BZ16, DLZ24, GSZ25}\footnote{In these works, ``full Lebesgue measure'' is expressed in terms of \emph{prevalence}, see e.g.~Hunt \& Kaloshin \cite{HK10}.}).
-In 1999, Yuan \& Hunt \cite{YH99} conjectured a topological analogue, that for any uniformly hyperbolic dynamical system $T$ (specifically, an expanding map or an Axiom A diffeomorphism), the maximizing measure is periodic for an open and dense subset of Lipschitz functions $\phi$.
-This conjecture came to occupy a central role in the development of ergodic optimization, and stimulated a sustained period of work over the following years (see \cite{Bou01, Bou08, BQ07, CLT01, Mo08, QS12}), and was eventually proved by Contreras \cite{Co16} for expanding maps\footnote{More precisely, Contreras' proof is for distance-expanding, Lipschitz, open mappings.
+The Yuan--Hunt Conjecture came to occupy a central role in the development of ergodic optimization, and stimulated a sustained period of work over the following years (see \cite{Bou01, Bou08, BQ07, CLT01, Mo08, QS12}), and was eventually proved by Contreras \cite{Co16} for expanding maps\footnote{More precisely, Contreras' proof is for distance-expanding, Lipschitz, open mappings.
 Together with novel perturbation arguments, the proof of \cite{Co16} exploits prior work on the so-called Ma\~n\'e cohomology lemma, as pioneered notably by Bousch \cite{Bou00,Bou01,Bou02,Bou08,Bou11}, Contreras, Lopes \& Thieullen \cite{CLT01}, Conze \& Guivarc'h \cite{CG95}, Lopes \& Thieullen \cite{LT03}, and Savchenko \cite{Sa99}, a closing lemma of Bressaud \& Quas \cite{BQ07}, and work of Morris \cite{Mo08} on the genericity of maximizing measures with zero entropy.}, and by Huang, Lian, Ma, Xu \& Zhang \cite{HLMXZ25} for the remaining uniformly hyperbolic cases\footnote{The approach of \cite{HLMXZ25} is more direct than that of \cite{Co16}, using a novel closing lemma combined with the one of Bressaud \& Quas \cite{BQ07}, but without the need for the intermediate generic zero entropy result of \cite{Mo08}; in the setting of expanding maps, this proof strategy has been summarised in the expository article of Bochi \cite{Boc19}.}; going beyond the setting of uniform hyperbolicity, Li \& Zhang \cite{LZ25} proved the analogous result for expanding Thurston maps from complex dynamics.
-Progress towards the Hunt--Ott Conjecture and the Yuan--Hunt Conjecture, and broader advances in the field of ergodic optimization (see e.g.~\cite{Boc18, Je06, Je19} for further details), prompted the Typical Periodic Optimization (TPO) Conjecture (cf.~\cite{Je19}), that if $T$ is suitably hyperbolic, and $\cF$ is a Banach space consisting of suitably regular continuous functions, then the set of functions with a periodic maximizing measure will contain an open dense subset of $\cF$.
+Progress towards the Hunt--Ott Conjecture and the Yuan--Hunt Conjecture, and broader advances in the field of ergodic optimization (see e.g.~\cite{Boc18, Je06, Je19} for further details), prompted the Typical Periodic Optimization (TPO) Conjecture (cf.~\cite[Section~7]{Je19}), that if $T$ is suitably hyperbolic, and $\cF$ is a Banach space consisting of suitably regular continuous functions, then the set of functions with a periodic maximizing measure will contain an open dense subset of $\cF$.

 A parallel conjecture of Ma\~n\'e (\cite[Problem III]{Man96}, \cite[p.~143]{Man97}) concerning the minimizing measures of Lagrangian flows, as introduced by Mather \cite{Mat89, Mat91}, is that for a generic Lagrangian there is a single minimizing measure, and it is supported on a periodic orbit.
 Ma\~n\'e's Conjecture has been influential in Aubry--Mather theory \cite{CFR15}, and in the study of the Hamilton--Jacobi equation \cite{DFIZ16, FS04}, and has stimulated the cross-fertilisation of ideas with ergodic optimization (notably, \cite{CLT01} is influenced by Ma\~n\'e's work on Aubry--Mather theory, while \cite{Co24} employs ergodic optimization techniques to tackle Ma\~n\'e's Conjecture).
 In the Ma\~n\'e--Mather formulation, the Lagrangian whose action is to be optimized determines the flow itself, and this binding of potential function to dynamics has inspired workers in ergodic optimization, beginning with \cite{CLT01}, to study generic properties of measures that optimize Lyapunov exponents (see also \cite{GaSh24, JM08, MT13, ST20}).